Lcfvs/rwin/README.md

 rwin
 ====

-Because some of the required modules are sometimes loaded and use your memory for nothing...
+Like to keep your requires in the script header?

+Tired of load modules that will possibly not been used, and overloading your RAM?

 <strong>Require When I Need</strong> is a lightweight tool that loads the required module only when and if you need it!